neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

 ```
 !!!
 IMPORTANT: **never use untrusted content repository IDs as query input** as they are prune to **SQL injection**.
 And, please do not call your content repository "default; truncate table users;" ;)

+-> this should be impossible thou, due to the constraints in the ContentRepositoryId value object.

 Advantages: